 More than likely, you've made it here because you’re interested in learning about Local SEO techniques.
-Maybe you are an SEO yourself, working for an agency, or a business looking to do some DIY SEO to rank your business higher in Google.
+Maybe you are an SEO yourself, working for a digital agency, or a business looking to do some DIY SEO to rank your business higher in Google.

 Nearly half of all searches on Google are local, with 76% resulting in a phone call or a visit to the store after finding the business's information.
 In terms of website visits, the Google maps results consume approximately 50% of the search traffic for local intent queries (depending on other variables), with the rest going to the paid ads at the top, and then the organic listings.

 As an example, there are over 300,000 searches per month for all hotel related searches in London.
 If you’re in the top 3 for the local pack, that’s an estimated 150,000 people looking for hotels in London - looking at your business listing - can you really afford to ignore that?

 In most cases, if you follow the advice and strategies in this guide you can expect to rank your business in the top 3 results of the local pack within 3-12 months depending on the level of competition.

-After you have ranked in the local pack, an effective content marketing strategy, continued backlink acquisition and maintaining your reputation management process will help to keep you there.
+After you have ranked in the local pack, an effective content marketing strategy, continued backlink acquisition and maintaining your reputation management process will help to keep you there according to Hari Menon SEO

 The Ultimate Actionable Guide to Local SEO in 2017